octobercms/docs/backend-forms.md

         return ['published' => 'Published', ...];
     }

+To specify the behavior when there is no selection, you may specify an `emptyOption` value to include an empty option that can be reselected.

+    status:
+        label: Blog Post Status
+        type: dropdown
+        emptyOption: -- no status --

+Alternatively you may use the `placeholder` option to use a "one-way" empty option that cannot be reselected.

+    status:
+        label: Blog Post Status
+        type: dropdown
+        placeholder: -- select a status --

 By default the dropdown has a searching feature, allowing quick selection of a value.
 This can be disabled by setting the `showSearch` option to `false`.

     status: